 - Establish 1450 ha of community forest over the next two years, with the aim to scale up to 5500 ha.

 - Promote and diversify sustainable agricultural techniques and income-generating activities.

-- Reinforce the role of the local partner organisation (WECZ) in stewardship of the forest for the long term.
+- Reinforce the role of the local partner organisation (WECSZ) in stewardship of the forest for the long term.